 Once they have been assessed by the Aged Care Assessment Team as being eligible, it is not uncommon for people to wait 12 months for a Home Care Package

-For people whose income is already stretched, the PLS could help fund home help while they wait for a Home Care Package to be allocated.
+For people whose income is already stretched, the HEAS could help fund home help while they wait for a Home Care Package to be allocated.
 It could also meet additional living expenses or pay for care in addition to the services covered under a package.

-How much income does the PLS offer?
+How much income does the HEAS offer?